clintzold/ConnectFour/README.md

 My version of the classic game, written in Ruby.

 Originally, I thought this game would be the same as Tic-Tac-Toe.
-There was one small difference however.
+There was one small difference however...

-The Challenge
+THE CHALLENGE

 In Tic-Tac-Toe, a win is determined by an edge-to-edge matchup of squares.
 You simply put the squares into an array, iterate through and compare every item to